 - Create a safe zone.
 Kerin recommends creating a “safe zone” where the baby can comfortably play.
 You can move glass coffee tables out of this area and even turn dressers around so that the drawers face the wall and the baby can’t open them.
 “Rearrange the room to ensure breakables are stored away from toddlers,” says Driscoll.
 She suggests taking a picture upon arrival so you can remember where to return items, if necessary, prior to departure.

 - Assess the balcony situation.
 “If your accommodations have a balcony and your little one can climb, keep furniture or anything climbable away from the balcony,” advises Finkbeiner.
-“If the spaces between the rails are wider than 4 inches, be sure baby is not near the railing unsupervised.”
+“If the spaces between the rails are wider than four inches, be sure baby is not near the railing unsupervised.”

 Cortney Fries (pronounced “freeze” is an award-winning Chicago-based writer and mom to two spunky elementary school-age kids.
 She loves nothing more than traveling with her husband and kids, having adventures with friends and exploring the gorgeous outdoors.
 Cortney believes that you should definitely do things that scare you just a little bit.
 Follow her on Instagram, @cortneyfries.